adambozzo1/csci3055u-project-template/README.md

 ## About the language

-> _Describe the language_
->
-> - History
+*History*

 The rust programming language started out of a project in 2006 by Graydoan Hoare.
 Rust was officially announced in 2010 and the compiler was up and working by 2011.
 Its first stable release was in 2015 and since then has been constantly improved upon.

-> - Some interesting features
+*Interesting Features*

 ## About the syntax